 - 1 T chili powder

 - salt to taste

 Soak the beans over night.

 Drain beans and combine all ingredients in a big stock pot.
 Cook until very tender, at least 2 hours.
-(A crock pot would be good for this.
-I don’t have one.)
+(Or use a pressure cooker to reduce the amount of the time needed.)
 Open lid and let reduce liquid a bit so that the beans aren’t too “soupy.”
 (Here are some tips for cooking black beans.)

 Mash beans with a potato masher and then fry them in skillet with oil.
 I like to leave them a little chunky.

 (modified from this Food.com recipe.)